sw1sh/QuantumPotatoChips/typst/main.typ

   label:<fig:3-M>,
 )

-= Quantum Potato Chip as the Informationally-Minimal States We investigate the properties of quantum states within the "quantum potato chip", which we argue are the most informationally-minimal among quantum states represented in the Bloch sphere.
-To support this claim, we present two complementary arguments.
+= Quantum Potato Chip as Self-Correlation-Free States We investigate the properties of quantum states within the "quantum potato chip", which are free of correlation between its complete projective measurements.
 First, we demonstrate that the Matthews correlation measure vanishes exclusively for the quantum potato chip states.
-Second, we show that states lying on the quantum potato chip can be generated solely through projective measurements in the Pauli-X and Pauli-Z bases, further reinforcing their status as informationally-minimal quantum states.
+Second, we show that states lying on the quantum potato chip can be reconstructed solely through projective measurements (for example measurements in the Pauli-X and Pauli-Z bases).

 == Matthews correlation of classical binary variables To quantify the correlation of classical binary variables within the quantum potato chip compared to other points in the Bloch sphere, one can use the Matthews correlation coefficient.
 Given binary variables defining the probability vector as: